deepestblue/saulabhyaJS/README.md

 ## Usage

-SaulabhyaJS is available as an ES2015 module.
-The easiest way to get SaulabhyaJS is through jsdeliver.
+SaulabhyaJS is available as an ES module.
+The easiest way to get SaulabhyaJS in the browser is through jsDelivr.
 Simply

     import { transliterate } from "https://cdn.jsdelivr.net/gh/deepestblue/SaulabhyaJS@latest/src/saulabhya.min.js";